DhiaZar/Armabitur/README.md

-# Armabiture: Virtual Workspace Web App
+# Armabitur: Virtual Workspace Web App

-**Armabiture** is a full-stack virtual workspace designed to boost productivity by offering built-in tools like a calculator, timer, and sticky notes—all accessible from a unified interface.
+**Armabitur** is a full-stack virtual workspace designed to boost productivity by offering built-in tools like a calculator, timer, and sticky notes—all accessible from a unified interface.

 ## 🛠 Tech Stack